Chapmip/micropython-stm32-iol/README.md

 The STM32 `<base>` and `<register>` values are derived from the Micropython `stm` module, which is included in compatible builds.
 A completes list of these values can be obtained by invoking the module-level method `iol.list_names()`.

-The `iol.py` module also handles a few special cases in which the `stm` manual falls short (for example, the common registers for ADC1,2,3 which are not defined in the `stm` module but can be accessed using the `label` strings "ADC.CSR", "ADC.CCR" and "ADC.CDR").
+The `iol.py` module also handles a few special cases in which the `stm` manual falls short (for example, the common registers for ADC1,2,3 which are not defined in the `stm` module but can be accessed using the special `label` strings "ADC.CSR", "ADC.CCR" and "ADC.CDR").

 ## Methods for `iol.Reg`